-There is a reason why landlords want Pacific Workplaces to operate a Workplace-as-a-Service™ location in their commercial office buildings: it works!
-Our presence increases asset valuation, not just by providing a low risk tenancy, but also desirable amenities, business events, and a user experiences that improve customer retention within the flexible space, but also in the overall commercial development where our operations are located.
+There is a reason why landlords want Pacific Workplaces to operate a Flexible Office Space in their commercial office buildings: it works!
+Our presence increases asset valuation, not just by providing a low risk tenancy, but also desirable amenities, business events, and a user experience that improves customer retention within the flexible space, but also in the overall commercial development where our operations are located.

 Pacific Workplaces is actively seeking new partnerships with landlords to develop and operate flexible office and coworking spaces, particularly in the West Coast, with space ranging between 10,000 and 25,000 square feet.